CodaFi/PersistentStructure/README.md

 libPersistentStructure is packaged as a static library for both iOS and OS X, so there are two ways of incorporating it into an application.

-1) Add the NUIKit as a subproject of your own project.
+1) Add PersistentStructure as a subproject of your own project.

 - Drag PersistentStructure.xcodeproj into your project file tree.
 - Click on your project in the file tree; select `Build Phases`